 Our “Membership for All” program allows members to potentially pay a reduced rate based on your current income situation.

 - Wellness/Strength Equipment – Spaced apart for physical distancing.
-Limited Capacity, by reservation only
+Limited capacity.

-- Group Exercise – Available with limited schedule, limited group sizes and physical distancing in place.
+- Group Exercise – Available with limited group sizes and physical distancing in place.
 Held in gymnasium/field house and outdoors where possible.
-Reservation required.

 - Locker Rooms – Limited Capacity